ypyp-pprn-mnmn/ff3_hack/docs/guidelines.md

 ========================
 To ease with writing, reading, and utilizing (pseuso-)code documentation, here defines some rules.
 These rules shouldn't never be treated as 'hard' rule anyways, as it could be continously evolved and sometimes good idea is delivered by a momentum inspiration during writing.
 However, it is still consindered to be useful to define here, since it could be a reference for readers or be for helping future discussions.

 ## Character Encoding
 It should be utf-8.
-As it is considered to be most interoperable.
+It is considered to be most interoperable.

 ## Pseudo-code Conventions
 For most part, the code should have javascript-like syntax.
 Each function (or routine, whatever you call it) documentation consists of 3 sections of description.
 Those 3 sections should be marked up with Markdown, so that it gets more pretty if it is rendered as html, without sacrificing readability of the raw text.

 ## 1.   declaration
 The declaration starts with 3 or more underscores (_) to separate it from other ones,